SivaKumarValluri/1.Tracking-Emission-within-ROI-in-Shock-Compressed-Particle-Chip/README.md

 # FijiEmissionInChip

 This code is a macro script designed for processing a set of images related to particle analysis, using the ImageJ/Fiji software.
 It performs the following tasks:
+The code has been used for work published in : "Sellan,D., X.,Salvati III, L.,Valluri, S.K., and Dlott, D.D., Seeing inside shocked plastic-bonded explosives.
+AIP Conf.
+Proc., 2023.
+2844 (1) : 260002."

 # 1. Initial Setup #